The 300th Anniversary of the Brandenburg Concertos was March 24, 2021.

-March 24th, 2021 is the 300th Anniversary of the Brandenburg Concertos, a JS Bach masterpiece.
-Monterey will be hosting a worldwide celebration with two Livestreams – one at 2 to 3:30 PST, and the second at 7 to 8:30 PST.
+March 24th, 2021 was the 300th Anniversary of the Brandenburg Concertos, a JS Bach masterpiece.
+Monterey hosted a worldwide celebration with two Livestreams – one at 2 to 3:30 PST, and the second at 7 to 8:30 PST.
 Sponsored by the Osher Lifelong Learning Institute and the Music and Performing Arts Department at California State University Monterey Bay. and its partners the Alliance for California Traditional Arts, California Rodeo Salinas, Carmel Bach Festival, KAZU, Monterey County Pops!, Monterey Jazz Festival, Monterey Symphony, and Palenke Arts.

 The Brandenburg is a significant part of Monterey County’s cultural history – the Carmel Bach Festival has performed one of its concertos over 160 times making the Brandenburg Concerto the most performed classical music in the history of Monterey County.